raghianimesh/Data-Cleaning-Using-SQL---Company-s-laid-off-data/README.md

 - `stage` : stage of laid off
 - `Funds_Raised`: Amount of funds raised by the company

-## Data Cleaning

-The data cleaning process involved:
-- Removing duplicate records
-- Standardizing the format of the data
-- Correcting any inaccuracies
-- Removing unnecessary columns

 ## Tools Used

 - Excel